 In 2011, I was introduced to the GAPS diet as sort of a last ditch effort to combat rheumatoid arthritis.
 Surprisingly, not only did my pain cease within a couple of weeks of beginning the diet, I was also able to begin eating meats after 30+ years as a vegetarian due to severe stomach issues.

 The GAPS diet focuses on replacing the harmful, toxin producing bacteria in your gut with the CULTURED or probiotic bacteria that is beneficial to your gut!
 This CULTURED bacteria is often in the form of fermented foods or foods that have been inoculated with beneficial bacteria that is nurtured and grown like yogurt, kefir and sourdough breads!

 The GAPS diet was my introduction into traditional food preparation which continues to dictate my philosophy in cooking.
 After doing GAPS as a family, everyone has transitioned to a traditional diet – with occasional splurges and treats!

-Please feel free to contact me with any questions or comments at:
+Please feel free to contact me with any questions or comments: